 This document was produced in 2018 to help in actively managing flood risk within the Borough.
-It examines the interaction between drainage networks, watercourses, and surface water both above and below ground.
+It examines the interaction between various drainage networks, watercourses, and surface water both above and below ground.

 Many of the large-scale borough wide SuDS projects within Haringey are based on the ICMS (Integrated catchment management study) commissioned in 2018.
-This report identifies areas of London including Haringey that are at highest risk from flooding.
+This report identifies areas of London including Haringey that are at risk from Surface Water flooding.